 If you notice a friend is not well at a party, you need to check whether they are drunk or suffering from alcohol poisoning or drug overdose.

 - a low body temperature, paleness and blue skin.

 You should also get immediate help if you think a friend has been assaulted.
-Your friend may not be conscious, or perhaps they cannot speak coherently, so you need to assess the situation.
+Your friend may not be conscious, or perhaps they cannot communicate adequately, so you need to assess the situation.

-- If you have been drinking or taking drugs, don’t drive home.
+- if you have been drinking or taking drugs, don't drive home.
 You may be past the legal limit (0.05 blood alcohol concentration ‒ BAC) after only two drinks.
-And, if you are a learner driver or probationary licence holder, then you must drink no alcohol at all if you are driving.
+And, if you are a learner driver or probationary license holder, then you must not drink at all if you are driving.